OVPR Guidance for the Government Shutdown

 What agencies would be impacted by a government shutdown?

-A government shutdown would halt nonessential functions at all federal agencies, including those that support extramural research.
-The lapse in appropriations would necessitate the pause until Congress enacts funding bills.
+A government shutdown halts nonessential functions at all federal agencies, including those that support extramural research.
+The lapse in appropriations necessitates the pause until Congress enacts funding bills.

 Researchers should continue performance under their federal awards and subawards during a lapse in appropriations, provided funds are authorized during the period of performance of the grant or cooperative agreement has not expired.
 Researchers should contact their research administrator with questions about fund availability for active awards.

-Most federal agency staff at federal agencies will be furloughed and not available to respond to emails or phone calls during a lapse in appropriations.
+Most federal agency staff at federal agencies are furloughed and not available to respond to emails or phone calls during a lapse in appropriations.

 What about federal funding opportunities that have upcoming deadlines for submission?